 In addition to inspiring his students to make compassionate choices, Ron is also making an impact on his colleagues and community.
 He brings delicious vegan food to his school’s potlucks, slips vegan starter kits into each of his colleagues’ mailboxes on Earth Day, and has even guided colleagues who are experimenting with a vegan lifestyle to improve their health.
 His open-minded, friendly, and generous approach to teaching about animal rights has made it easy for him to inform students, parents, and colleagues about these issues—so he’s been able to make a huge difference for animals.

 Thanks for your dedicated and inspiring work, Ron!

 Congratulations to all these creative and compassionate educators!
 Are you ready to up your game for next year’s contest and put yourself in the running?
-We’ve got your back: Sign up for TeachKind’s Lesson of the Week for year-long inspiration on incorporating kindness to animals into your classroom.
+We’ve got your back: Join TeachKind’s mailing list for year-long inspiration on incorporating kindness to animals into your classroom.